Tide1228/PDFTool/README.md

     - Click the "Convert to Word" button to convert the selected PDF files into Word documents.
     - Click the "Merge PDFs" button, select the save path, and merge the selected PDF files into one PDF file.
 4. In the file list box, you can adjust the file order by dragging the files.
-5. Right-click on a file in the file list box and select "Delete" to delete the file.
+5. Right - click on a file in the file list box and select "Delete" to delete the file.

 ## IV.
 Code Structure
 ### 1. Class Definition